-Our national governing body, the Scottish Canoe Association (SCA) has updated the paddlesport guidance for Scottish Government’s 5 protection levels.
-Following the updates to the Return to sport and physical activity guidance by sportscotland, the SCA has updated its guidance to align with this change.
+Our national governing body, the Scottish Canoe Association (SCA) has updated the paddlesport guidance for Scottish Government’s 5 protection levels, to clarify the latest rules.
+On 19th July 2021 the whole of Scotland moved to Level 0.
+Below is the latest Paddlesport Guidance.

-If you are an LKR member and need to use a club boat, you can do so as long as you follow all of the guidance.
+If you are an LKR member and want to use a club boat (K1 or K2), you can do so as long as you follow all of the guidance.
 Please remember to sign-in and clean up properly.
 Please get in touch and let us know if have questions or if you need help.

 The SCA continues to work with sportscotland, the Scottish Government and other governing bodies of sport to ensure that sport and physical activity is delivered safely in line with the guidelines.
 We must all keep doing as much as we can to help suppress the spread of the virus.
 We encourage everyone to download and use the Protect Scotland app.

 The Government’s Recovery Plan means that we CAN now do many things – but there are very important responsibilities which all members need to understand if we are to be able to continue to paddle.
 These are:

 - Any participant who is symptomatic for COVID-19 must not attend any paddlesport activity.
 They should self-isolate and follow Scottish Government guidance.

 - “Informal paddling” can take place, following the maximum number of people and households – see page 3 of the SCA guidance document for full details.